Search

 LVMH does not report specific figures for the region, but in January Chief Financial Officer Cecile Cabanis said the Middle East has been "displaying significant growth."
 LVMH did not reply to a request for comment on how its business may be impacted by the conflict.

-Mass-Market and Consumer Goods Companies Respond
+Mass-Market Retailers and Consumer Goods Companies

 The Middle East has also attracted new investment from mass-market players.
 Budget fashion retailer Primark said in January that it plans to open three stores in Dubai in March, April and May, followed by stores in Bahrain and Qatar by the end of the year.

-"Primark is set to open its first store in Dubai at the end of March but clearly this is a fast-moving situation which we are monitoring closely," a spokesperson for Primark owner Associated British Foods said.
+"Primark is set to open its first store in Dubai at the end of March but clearly this is a fast-moving situation which we are monitoring closely," a spokesperson for Primark-owner Associated British Foods said.

-Apple stores in Dubai were closed until Thursday morning, the company's website showed, while Swedish fast-fashion retailer H&M said its stores in Bahrain and Israel are closed.
+Apple stores in Dubai will remain closed until Thursday morning, the company's website showed, while Swedish fast-fashion retailer H&M said its stores in Bahrain and Israel are closed.
 Consumer goods group Reckitt has told all employees in the Middle East to work from home, temporarily closed its Bahrain manufacturing site and suspended all business travel to the region until further notice.

 Key Takeaways